Updated April 2026

 Key Observations:

-1. The number of candidates attempting SQE1 has increased significantly since the introduction of the exam (up from 1,073 in November 2021 to 6,782 in January 2025).
+1. Growing Candidate Numbers.
+The number of candidates attempting SQE1 has increased significantly since the introduction of the exam.
+Numbers have risen from 1,073 candidates in November 2021 to nearly 8,000 in January 2026 (a 638% increase).

 SQE1 Exam Results: Performance in FLK1 vs. FLK2